^

 III

-Lesion of lymph nodes, spleen or both on both sides of the diaphragm
+Involvement of the lymph nodes, spleen, or both on either side of the diaphragm

 IV